Pixate/RubyMotion-PixateFreestyle/README.md

 ## Setup

-1. Download the Pixate Framework package from http://www.pixate.com/ and copy the `PXEngine.framework` folder into `vendor` directory.
+1. Download the Pixate Framework package from http://www.pixate.com/ and copy the `PXEngine.framework` folder into `vendor` directory (or alternatively just create a symbolic link).
 Create the `vendor` directory if it does not exist.
 You should have something like this.
 ```
 $ ls vendor/PXEngine.framework
 /Headers/   PXEngine   Resources/ Versions/